 My “medium” burger was exactly that.
 Cooked perfect-ly.

 And so were the fries ~ all slightly crunch on the outside and some of the longest I’ve ever seen.
 Meaning there was more of each one to love.

 They both tasted super fresh.
 Yet, after my second bite of each came the thought that the chef had played it a little too much on the safe side with the seasonings.

 In fact, I didn’t taste any seasonings at all.
+This was disappointing.

-And in the process of trying all available seasonings, I discovered the sweetest ketchup ever in the tiny pot on my plate.
+Bright note: in the process of trying all available seasonings, I discovered the sweetest ketchup ever in the tiny pot on my plate.

 Ketchup this sweet is proof that tomatoes are indeed fruit, not vegetables.